MRI & Open MRI in Orange County

 Before the scan, staff will review safety questions because metal, implants, and certain devices can affect MRI safety.
 You may be asked to change clothing and remove jewelry, watches, cards, or accessories that contain metal.

-During the scan, you will lie still while images are captured.
+During the scan, you'll lie still while images are captured.
 Some exams require contrast depending on your physician's order.
 If you are claustrophobic or need extra support, call us before your appointment so we can guide you.

 Call Orange County MRI at (714) 957-0317.
-We are located in Fountain Valley and serve patients throughout Orange County.
+We’re located in Fountain Valley and serve patients throughout Orange County.

 Do I need to bring anything?